seotoaster-team/seotoaster/README.md

 ## Contributing

-SeoToaster CMS & CRM are developed by Seosamba.
-Contributions are welcome via official channels—please check development guidelines on the website or contact the team.
+SeoToaster CMS & ECOMMERCE are developed by Seosamba under the **GPLv3 license**.
+We welcome and encourage contributions from everyone!
+For plugin, app, and core development, please follow our [development guidelines](https://www.seotoaster.com/develop-plugins-apps.html) or contact the team to get involved.

 ---